Year: IUPAC–IUGS proposal

+They chose a value close to the length of tropical year for the epoch 2000.0 (which is roughly the length of the tropical year 2000; the length of the tropical year is slowly decreasing).
+However, the definition is as a multiple of the second, the SI base unit of time, and independent of astronomical definitions, since "[d]efinitions of the annus that are based on an intermediate relationship via the day, such as the Julian and Gregorian year, bear an inherent, pre-programmed obsolescence because of the variability of Earth's orbital movement".
+It differs from the Julian year of 365.25 days (3.1557600 × 107 s) by about 21 parts per million.

+As of April 2025, the IUPAC Green Book (4th edition) provides a definition of the year as a = 31556925.9747 seconds.

 Seasonal year

 A seasonal year is the time between successive recurrences of a seasonal event such as the flooding of a river, the migration of a species of bird, the flowering of a species of plant, the first frost, or the first scheduled game of a certain sport.
 All of these events can have wide variations of more than a month from year to year.

 Symbols and abbreviations

 A common symbol for the year as a unit of time is "a", taken from the Latin word annus.

 For example, the U.S. National Institute of Standards and Technology (NIST) Guide for the Use of the International System of Units (SI) supports the symbol "a" as the unit of time for a year.

 In English, the abbreviations "y" or "yr" are more commonly used in non-scientific literature.
 In some Earth sciences branches (geology and paleontology), "kyr, myr, byr" (thousands, millions, and billions of years, respectively) and similar abbreviations are used to denote intervals of time remote from the present.
 In astronomy the abbreviations kyr, Myr and Gyr are in common use for kiloyears, megayears and gigayears.

 The Unified Code for Units of Measure (UCUM) disambiguates the varying symbologies of ISO 1000, ISO 2955 and ANSI X3.50 by using: